PatrickEMcLean/DungeonMerchantStory/02-TheMerchantAdventurer.md

 If it was a constant reminder of what a profit was, and underscored that Boltac had not turned one for many years.
 Not since things had turned bad.

 He placed the point of the dirk into the grain close to the side of the coin.
-Of course, this would leave an unsightly tear in his otherwise prisine shop floor, but Boltac didn't care.
+Of course, this would leave an unsightly tear in his otherwise pristine shop floor, but Boltac didn't care.
 Even though he didn't have the money it would take to fix it, he was sick of the penny's constant taunting.

 Even rubbing it had cost him money.
 Three times he had his boots resoled because he had worn out the right toe rubbing that damned penny.
 And he needed to get them resoled again, but things had gotten so bad, even the bootmaker had left town.
 A sad, yet succinct commentary on the state of the town of Robrecht.